Skip to main content

 • Firewall blocking ports: Ensure ports 32400-32402 are accessible

-• Whitelisted IPs: Verify your public IP address is in the user’s whitelist
+• Safe listed IPs: Verify your public IP address is in the user’s safe list

 If basic connectivity fails, check your network configuration before proceeding with Kafka-specific troubleshooting.